Botanism/botanist-website/storage/app/doc/en/commands/embedding/_main_.md

     embed [message...]
   </div>
   <div class="command-desc">
-    <p>converts all arguments which form the user's message into a new embed one.
-Markdown is supported, including named links</p>
+    <p>Converts all arguments which form the user's message into a new embed one.
+Markdown is supported, including named links.</p>
   </div>
 </div>